SK-SCMLab/Learning-python-from-scratch/README.md

 num.append(5)
 # AttributeError: 'int' object has no attribute 'append'
 ```
 Recognizing common Python error messages helps you fix problems faster.
-Instead of guessing, read the error message carefully, it often tells you exactly what went wrong and where to look
+Instead of guessing, read the error message carefully, it often tells you exactly what when wrong and where to look

 ### *What are some good debugging techniques in Python?*